 Q: Do you have any pet peeves?

 A: Giving companies tax breaks, usually in the name of “creating jobs”.
 I think giving tax breaks to large companies to locate factories in a particular place is one of the stupidest things that governments do.
 It doesn’t create jobs, it just shuffles them from one place to another, and it is one of the major reasons our government at all levels is going bankrupt.
+It destroys the infrastructure that is required to create new jobs, and it doesn’t help small businesses, which is where jobs are mainly created.
 I think it should be unconstitutional.

 Furthermore, it galls me that we had to bail out the banks, or even the auto industry.
 It would have been much better to have used the money to encourage and help smaller businesses, or for education.
 What’s the point of keeping a dinosaur alive?
 Any business that is too big to fail is too big to exist.
 We used to understand that companies can get too big for their own good.
 Where are the anti-trust laws when you need them?
 If corporations are people, then they should die just like people.
 Death is part of life, including for corporations.
 The best thing we can do when a corporation starts to die is to encourage new ones to be born and grow to replace the dying.